ultravoid/ultravoid.github.io/_posts/2021-6-8-oblivion-to-the-infidelos.md

 "The Lion-Knights are engaging the city garrison.
 The infidelos fall quickly.
 They fall to the last."
 Intoned Lotax.

 I want to see them.
 I want to watch as the legacy of this place dies.
 "Ready my guard and thunder-talon.
-I want to be there when the last of them die."<br>
+I want to be there as these people die."<br>
 "By your will, my Prince."

 Glory eternal to the Hyperg'enot.
 Death and oblivion to the infidelos